matsim-up/freight-sa/README.md

 # freight-sa
 Code that deals with the extraction, modelling and analyses of commercial vehicle activity chains.
+This project, in turn, depends on [matsim-up](https://github.com/matsim-up/matsim-up).
 Continuous integration (CI) is done on [Travis-CI](https://travis-ci.com/matsim-up/freight-sa) and deployed to [PackageCloud](https://packagecloud.io/matsim-up/freight-sa).

 ## Usage

-To use `matsim-up` as a dependency in an external maven project, update the external project's `pom.xml` file by adding the [PackageCloud](https://packagecloud.io/matsim-up/matsim-up) repository
+To use `freight-sa` as a dependency in an external maven project, update the external project's `pom.xml` file by adding the [PackageCloud](https://packagecloud.io/matsim-up/matsim-up) repository

 ```
 <repositories>